dlandman27/MyHomeDesktop/README.md

 2. **settings.config.json**:
    Configuration file containing default settings for the environment.
+   Also includes the different options that can be edited and their types.

 3. **settings.ps1**:
    Manages the settings for the MyHomeDesktop environment, including theme selection and configuration.